Excel2TXF - Specific Broker Instructions

 E*Trade

-2. Click on the "Gains & Losses" tab.
+2. Click on "Gains & Losses" in the Portfolios menu.

 Fidelity